AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 <!-- - Use connectors to interface Globus with storage systems other than Posix (e.g. S3) -->
 If time permits, we hope to have an round-table discussion of real-life Globus use-cases.

+Note that there is a shared document for the workshop [https://tinyurl.com/eRA25-Globus](https://tinyurl.com/eRA25-Globus).

+Please enter your name against an IP address for the session you are in - that will be your virtual machine for the session.

-Note that there is a shared document for the workshop [here](http://tiny.cc/eRA25AdvGlobus).
-You will be able to add questions on notice if we don't have time to answer them interactively during the workshop.
+You will be able to add questions on notice to the document if we don't have time to answer them interactively during the workshop.

 ## Workshop Prerequisites